 Rate your stress level from 1-10

 Notice bodily symptoms like clenched teeth, muscle tension (anger), a pit in the stomach (fear), chest expanding (happy), lump in the throat, empty ache (sadness) to identify emotions

 If you aren't aware of your feelings because you're more focused on taking care of others, read my blog titled Are You Codependent?

-- You're not as productive because you're tired and less patient.
+You're not as productive at work because you're tired and less patient.

 You have the power to change that.

 Good self-care sets the stage for everything else.
 Making self-care a priority gives you more energy.
 Reactions are easier to control when you've had a good night's sleep and had a healthy breakfast.
 You can enjoy the little things because you aren't on overwhelm.